Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 A software developer claims to have reverse-engineered Google DeepMind’s SynthID system, showing how AI watermarks can be stripped from generated images or manually inserted into other works.
-A claim that, according to Google, isn’t true.
+A claim that, as reported by Google, isn’t true.

 The developer, going by the username Aloshdenny, has open-sourced their work on GitHub and documented his process, claiming all it required was 200 Gemini-generated images, signal processing, and “way too much free time.”
 A little weed also seemed to help.